hanabi/hanabi.github.io/docs/level-13.md

 <TrashFinesse />

 - In the case where multiple cards are clued as part of a *Trash Finesse*, **all** of the touched cards are considered to be trash.
 However, the focus of the clue should be discarded first.
-(This is the exact same policy as what happens in a *Trash Bluff*.)
+(This is same thing that happens in a *Trash Bluff*.)
 - *Double Trash Finesses* are explicitly disallowed.
 Thus, it is possible to perform a *Trash Finesse* in a situation like this:
   - All the 1's are played on the stacks except for red 1 and blue 1.
   - Alice clues number 1 to Donald, which touches two green 1's on slot 1 and 2.
 To Donald, this will look like it is both the red 1 and the blue 1.